 - It’s 70km from Siem Reap and takes 1.5-2 hours to get there.
 A tuk tuk is slower and dustier and costs $35.
 We shared a taxi with our friends Jenny and Tom of Till the Money Runs Out which cost $65.
-We recommend the driver Long Kim San who has a tuk tuk, car and van.
+Our driver was Long Kim San who had a tuk tuk, car and van.
 His van was comfortable, air conditioned, and he provided free cold water.

 - We combined Beng Mealea with Banteay Srei in a morning.